marcin-lawrowski/wise-chat/readme.txt

 = How does the bad words filter work? =

 The plugin has its own implementation of bad words filtering mechanism.
-Currently it supports two languages: English and Polish.
+Currently it supports three languages: English, Polish and German.
 It is turned on by default.
 It detects not only simple words but also variations of words like: "H.a.c_ki.n_g" (assuming that "hacking" is a bad word).

 = How to ban an user? =